Is Your Child Living with Precocious Puberty?

 Discover Hope Through Pediatric Clinical Trials

 Precocious puberty is when a child’s body begins developing too early, usually before age 8 in girls and age 9 in boys.
 This early activation of puberty can cause rapid bone growth, advanced sexual development, emotional challenges, and potential long-term health risks.
+In many cases, the exact cause of precocious puberty is unknown.
+Rarely, certain conditions, such as infections, hormone issues, tumors, brain issues or injuries, may cause precocious puberty.

 The most common form, central precocious puberty (CPP), happens when the brain signals the body to start puberty too soon.
 Left untreated, it may lead to shorter adult height, bone health issues, and significant psychological stress for children and families.

-• Diagnosed with central precocious puberty
+- Diagnosed with central precocious puberty

-• Onset of development of sex characteristics
+- Onset of development of sex characteristics

-*Additional Criteria may apply
+*Additional criteria may apply.

-Precocious Puberty Clinical Trials Flyer
+About Precocious Puberty Clinical Trials

 Early puberty can be emotionally and physically challenging for children and families.
 It often brings unexpected changes that may affect a child’s confidence and overall well-being.
 Parents may also feel concerned or uncertain about how to best support their child during this rapid stage of development.

-*All study procedures and study-related treatments, including the investigational drug, are provided at no cost, and no insurance is required to participate, and participants may receive compensation for time and travel.
+All study-related procedures and treatments are provided at no cost.
+No insurance is required to participate, and eligible participants may receive compensation for time and travel.

-Get Started: What to Expect?
+What to Expect?

-If your child is experiencing early puberty, they may qualify for a clinical trial focused on potential treatment options for this condition.
-After completing the interest form above, a research team member will contact you for a brief pre-screening to see if you meet the initial eligibility criteria.
-If you qualify, you will be asked to review and sign an Informed Consent Form (ICF), which explains all study procedures, potential benefits, and risks.
+If your child is experiencing early puberty, they may qualify for a paid clinical trial exploring new treatment options.
+After submitting the interest form above, a member of our research team will contact you for a brief pre-screening to determine if you meet the initial eligibility criteria.

 Age